cybersol795/create-website/README.md

 ## Objectives
  * To set-up a website from scratch to without having to make any purchases [except for the server that will host your website], follow Steps 1 and 2.
 This will leave you with only an IP address and no FQDN [ie google.com, amazon.ca, etc] to access your website
  * To set-up a website from scratch and also purchase and set up an FQDN, follow Steps 1, 2 and 3
- * To set-up a website from scartch and also purchase and set up an FQDN as well as buy and configure the ssl certificate for allowing HTTPS requests, follow all the steps.
+ * To set-up a website from scratch and also purchase and set up an FQDN as well generate the ssl certificate for allowing HTTPS requests, follow all the steps.

 [Basic Overall Steps to follow that I abstracted from to compose this README](http://www.howto-expert.com/how-to-get-https-setting-up-ssl-on-your-website/)